spandana-cirimoni/OOPD_Stack-Queue_C/README.md

-# Object Oriented Design Patterns- Stack, Queue and Fixed Array
+# Abstract Data Types - Stack, Queue and Fixed Array

 Make use of the Array class to implement three more ADTs: